 Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
 Take Plavix orally once a day with a full glass of water.
 This medication can be taken with or without food.
 Make sure you take Plavix at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.

 For optimal results take this medication on a regular basis.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.

 This medication can also be used with aspirin in cases of chest pain, and to prevent blood clots.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Plavix.
 Speak with your doctor about any known medical conditions relating to bleeding conditions, recent eye surgery, serious injuries, and liver disease.
-Tell your doctor about any current medications or supplementation to avoid interactions with Plavix.
+Provide your doctor with a complete list of all the prescription and non-prescription drugs you're taking, including vitamins and herbal products, since they could interact with Plavix.

 Avoid contact contact sports or activities were injuries, cuts, or bruises can be sustained.
 Take care to also avoid sharp objects while taking Plavix.

 Grapefruit and grapefruit juice can interfere with how this medication is absorbed in your body.
 Avoid drinking or having grapefruit to ensure an effective treatment with Plavix.